-- (1) The applicant shall demonstrate the ability to perform, as pilot-in-command of an aircraft within the appropriate category required to be operated with a copilot, the following procedures and manoeuvres- - (a) pre-flight procedures, including the preparation of the operational flight plan and filing of the air traffic services flight plan; - (b) normal flight procedures and manoeuvres during all phases of flight; - (c) abnormal and emergency procedures and manoeuvres related to failures and malfunctions of equipment, such as engine, systems and airframe; - (d) procedures for crew incapacitation and crew coordination, including allocation of pilot tasks, crew cooperation and use of checklists; and - (e) in the case of aeroplanes and powered-lifts, procedures and manoeuvres for instrument flight prescribed in regulation 106, including simulated engine failure. - (2) In the case of an aeroplane, the applicant shall demonstrate the ability to perform the procedures and manoeuvres prescribed in regulation 85(1) as pilot-in-command of a multi-engined aeroplane. - (3) The applicant shall demonstrate the ability to perform the procedures and manoeuvres prescribed in regulation 85 with a degree of competency appropriate to the privileges granted to the holder of an airline transport pilot licence, and to-
+- (1) The applicant shall demonstrate the ability to perform, as pilot-in-command of an aircraft within the appropriate category required to be operated with a co-pilot, the following procedures and manoeuvres- - (a) pre-flight procedures, including the preparation of the operational flight plan and filing of the air traffic services flight plan;

+- (b) normal flight procedures and manoeuvres during all phases of flight; - (c) abnormal and emergency procedures and manoeuvres related to failures and malfunctions of equipment, such as engine, systems and airframe; - (d) procedures for crew incapacitation and crew coordination, including allocation of pilot tasks, crew cooperation and use of checklists; and - (e) in the case of aeroplanes and powered-lifts, procedures and manoeuvres for instrument flight including simulated engine failure. - (2) In the case of an aeroplane, the applicant shall demonstrate the ability to perform the procedures and manoeuvres prescribed in subregulation (1) as pilot-in-command of a multi-engined aeroplane. - (3) The applicant shall demonstrate the ability to perform the procedures and manoeuvres prescribed in subregulation (1) with a degree of competency appropriate to the privileges granted to the holder of an airline transport pilot licence, and to- - (a) recognise and manage threats and errors; - (b) smoothly and accurately, manually control the aircraft within its limitations at all times, such that the successful outcome of a procedure or manoeuvre is assured; - (c) operate the aircraft in the mode of automation appropriate to the phase of flight and to maintain awareness of the active mode of automation; - (d) perform, in an accurate manner, normal, abnormal and emergency procedures in all phases of flight; - (e) exercise good judgement and airmanship, to include structured decision making and the maintenance of situational awareness; and

-- (a) recognize and manage threats and errors; - (b) smoothly and accurately, manually control the aircraft within its limitations at all times, such that the successful outcome of a procedure or manoeuvre is assured; - (c) operate the aircraft in the mode of automation appropriate to the phase of flight and to maintain awareness of the active mode of automation; - (d) perform, in an accurate manner, normal, abnormal and emergency procedures in all phases of flight; - (e) exercise good judgement and airmanship, to include structured decision making and the maintenance of situational awareness; and - (f) communicate effectively with other flight crew members and demonstrate the ability to effectively perform procedures for crew incapacitation, crew coordination, including allocation of pilot tasks, crew cooperation, adherence to SOPs and use of checklists.
+(f) communicate effectively with other flight crew members and demonstrate the ability to effectively perform procedures for crew incapacitation, crew coordination, including allocation of pilot tasks, crew cooperation, adherence to SOPs and use of checklists.

-85. Specific experience and flight instructions requirements for aeroplane category rating.
+86. Specific requirements for issuance of aeroplane category rating